LeiRui/card/readme.md

 We can thus create two storage groups using the above two SQL statements.

 It is worth noting that when the path itself or the parent/child layer of the path is already set as a storage group, the path is then not allowed to be set as a storage group.
 For example, it is not feasible to set `root.ln.wf01` as a storage group when there exist two storage groups `root.ln` and `root.sgcc`.
-The system will give the corresponding error message as shown below:
+The system will give the corresponding error prompt as shown below:

 ```
 IoTDB> set storage group to root.ln.wf01